 It involves musicians, recordist, mixing engineer as well as the hardware.
 If you wanna create good music and audio project, these all ingredients should be perfect.

 The quality of studio monitors plays a big role in your recording process.
 A bad monitor-set could ruin your whole projects.
 Sound recording is a play of sound.
 If you can’t get a good quality sound then how could you imagine to give the best quality music to your clients?

 The wattage of Studio Monitors

 The wattage of a speaker plays a big role in the quality of sound.
 But there are some factors you have to aware of before choosing the right wattage for your monitors.

 So we do acoustic treatment to our studio rooms.
 But acoustic treatment has a negative effect too.
-A perfectly treated room absorb most of the reflections hence we could suffer lack of sound intensity, especially with low wattage monitors.
+A perfectly treated room absorbs most of the reflections hence we could suffer a lack of sound intensity, especially with low wattage monitors.